nahidagithub/Web-Automation-Using-Playwright/README.md

 - **Description:** This class automates the selection of options from a dropdown.
 - **Steps:**
-  1. Selects options by index,value and visible text.
+  1. Selects options by index,value and label.